thoni56/pipe-spy/README.md

 ## Usage

-Set the TARGET variable (environment or Makefile) to point to the actual `target` and compile.

-Then you have to find a way to get the `caller` to exec this instead of the actual `target`.
+You have to find a way to get the `caller` to exec `pipe-spy` instead of the actual `target`.
+You compile this source and place it or soft-link in a place where your caller will find it, thinking it is the real program it calls.

 The way I used it was to create a link to `pipe-spy` with the same name as the actual target but in a directory that was earlier in the PATH.
 This might not always be possible, so YMMV.

+You can specify the real target either as a compile-time constant

+    $(CC) -DTARGET=<target> ...

+or as an environment variable:

+    TARGET=<target> <command-that-invokes-pipe-spy>

 If the `caller` tries to exec the actual `target` this utility will instead be run.
-It will in turn exec the `target` and spy and log the downstream and upstream communication in a file (`/tmp/pipe-spyPID.log`).
+It will in turn exec the `target` and spy and log the downstream and upstream communication in a file.

+This file is by default `/tmp/pipe-spyPID.log`, but you can change where that logging goes using an environment variable:

+    LOGFILE=<logfile> <command-that-invokes-pipe-spy>

 ## Implementation